PTSD (Post-Traumatic Stress Disorder)

 Psychotherapy alone is often best for people who experience mild symptoms, those who should not take medication due to pregnancy or because they are breastfeeding, and people who prefer not to take medication.

 Medication may be a good option for individuals with severe symptoms or those who have lived with their symptoms for a long time.
 People who have additional psychiatric problems such as anxiety or depression may also require medication.
+Prioritize your well-being with an easy and effective online substance abuse screening tool.

 Professionals may use three types of psychotherapy when treating PTSD: cognitive therapy, anxiety management, and exposure therapy.
 If they are treating children with PTSD, they may also use play therapy.
 During anxiety management, patients learn how to better cope with their symptoms through relaxation training, breathing retraining, and positive thinking and self-talk.
 Therapists may teach patients how to control their anxiety and fear by relaxing the major muscle groups in their bodies, one at a time.
 In order to deal with hyperventilation, therapists teach patients how to use slow breathing techniques to combat tingling, dizziness, and palpitations.
 During positive thinking and self-talk, therapists help people to replace negative thoughts with positive thoughts when they are faced with reminders of the original trauma.
 Therapists may also use assertiveness training to teach patients how to express their emotions without pushing others away.